 SF IndieFest is a year-round, non-profit organization that has been operating since 1998.
-We currently present five annual festivals: the SF Independent Film Festival (SF Indie for short), the SF Documentary Festival (SF DocFest), the SF Independent Short Film Festival (IndieShorts), our genre film festival Another Hole in the Head and the SF Green Film Festival (environmental films).
+We currently present five annual festivals: the San Francisco Independent Film Festival (SF Indie for short), the San Francisco Documentary Festival (SF DocFest), the San Francisco Short Film Festival (SF Shorts), our genre film festival Another Hole in the Head, the Green Film Festival of San Francisco (environmental films) and a screenplay competition.

 In the past we’ve also presented the Northern California Action Sports Film Festival, the US edition of the touring shnit International Short Film Festival and numerous music festivals and one-off parties and events.
 Info on many of these can be found in our Archives.